Alice Schlesinger: For Great Britain

 In December 2014 the International Judo Federation confirmed that former Israeli Olympian Alice Schlesinger will now compete for Great Britain.

-Since then, her accomplishments include a silver medal at the European Judo Open in Sofia, Bulgaria, a gold medal at the 2015 Grand Prix in Düsseldorf, and a silver medal at the European Women's Judo Open in Prague.
+Since then, Schlesinger's accomplishments include a silver medal at the European Judo Open in Sofia, Bulgaria, a gold medal at the 2015 Düsseldorf Grand Prix and a silver medal at the European Women's Judo Open in Prague.

-At the 2016 Olympics, she beat Bak Ji-yun in the first round before losing to Anicka van Emden in the second round.
+At the 2016 Olympics, Schlesinger beat Bak Ji-yun in the first round before losing to Anicka van Emden in the second round.